 In order to connect with Cadets across the globe, we aim to livestream many events and athletic competitions.
 You can find our two livestream channels, as well as an archive of previously streamed events here.

-Alumnae are vital not only to the history of Benedictine, but also to our future.
+Alumni are vital not only to the history of Benedictine, but also to our future.
 There are many opportunities and ways in which you can support your alma mater which you can learn about here.
 Thank you, in advance, for considering a gift to Benedictine College Prep!

 An overview of all of our social media accounts is available on the Newsroom.
 However, we’d love for you to follow us on Facebook, Instagram, and Twitter.